scuzzydude/asimov/asimov.md

 Sometimes genius is so obvious that there really is no argument.
 Newton and Einstein in physics.
 It certainly seems like there is a consensus that Leonardo Da Vinci was one of the greatest artists who ever lived.
 In music, there is John Bonham.

-John Bonham, the drummer for the Led Zeppelin, is almost universally recognized as the greatest drummer in history.[^36] I feel that is selling Bonham short.
+John Bonham, the drummer of Led Zeppelin, is almost universally recognized as the greatest drummer in history.[^36] I feel that is selling Bonham short.
 John Bonham is almost certainly the greatest musician who ever lived.
 Since recorded music is barely a hundred years old, it is hard to disprove.

 Since I'm already playing hypothetical multi-billionaire, I think I'd have a contest called BonzoX, with a massive award.
 Since percussion is the closest form of music to being pure digital, I believe if it were possible to determine an algorithm for the divine, it could most easily be done by mathematically quantifying the groove of John Bonham.
 Best case, you discover the secret of the universe.
 Worst case, you might decipher a crypto message from the planet Terminus.